 The most important change was that people began to have fewer children.
 Children were seen less as an economically valuable army of working hands and more as emotionally valued members of the family.
 More attention and emotional energy was invested in each child.
 Celebration of birthdays became important.

 Before this time, the price of the materials needed to make birthday cakes, like sugar and butter, were expensive.
 Fancy cakes were something for the well-off.
 The Industrial Age brought prices down and birthday cakes became affordable.

-Previously rare clocks and printed calendars became affordable and commonplace.
-People became more focused on time and dates because in the Industrial Age people worked shifts and needed to know the date and time to be at work.
+Clocks and printed calendars became affordable and commonplace.
+People became more focused on time and dates because of the Industrial Age.
+For the first time, people began to work hourly shifts and needed to know the date and time to be at work, catch a train, and so forth.
 Education improved and common people learned to tell time and read calendars.
 People knew their birth dates.
 Doctors started to record the age of patients as an important parameter.
 Schools began to group students by ages.
 All of these changes and much more came very rapidly over a period of just 40 years.